A. Time and Method for Filing a Notice of Appeal

 A premature notice of appeal (a notice of appeal filed after the announcement of a decision but before entry of the judgment or order) is treated as filed after such entry and on the day thereof.

 D. Appeal Fees and In Forma Pauperis Motions

-A filing and docketing fee of $255 is required and should be made payable to the Clerk of Court.
+A filing and docketing fee is required and should be made payable to the Clerk of Court.
 The fee should be paid to the bankruptcy court at the same time the notice of appeal is filed.
 The BAP routinely transfers In Forma Pauperis motions to the district court from which the appeal arises for the limited purpose of granting or denying the motion; the cases are then returned to the BAP for determinations on the merits.